Star Anise

 Key Minerals & Constituents

-Star anise contains a range of aromatic compounds.
+Star anise contains a range of volatile compounds that contribute to its strong aromatic profile.

 Key constituents include: